 Ebola is a rare and deadly disease caused by the Ebola virus.

-Care workers and family members of patients are at serious risk of infection, but for tourists the risk of infection is very low.
+Health care workers and family members of patients are at high risk of infection.
+For tourists the risk is very low.

-Ebola occurs in certain countries of Africa.
-Cases have been described in Congo (Brazzaville), Congo (Democratic Republic), Gabon, Guinea, Ivory Coast, Liberia, Nigeria, Uganda, Sierra Leone and South Sudan.
+Ebola has occured in several African countries.
+Outbreaks have have been described in Congo (Brazzaville), Congo (Democratic Republic), Gabon, Guinea, Ivory Coast, Liberia, Nigeria, Uganda, Sierra Leone and South Sudan.
 More information on ebola outbreaks can be found on this specialized website.

-Apply the basic principles of good hygiene.
-Wash your hands with soap after direct contact with people or objects in a public place.
+Wash your hands with soap after making contact with people or objects in a public area.

 Avoid contact with blood and other body fluids of (potentially) infected persons and objects that came into contact with them.

 Avoid contact with semen from men survived Ebola until 12 months after cure or until the semen has been tested negatif.

 Avoid contact with bats and their droppings.